 Theta of Minnesota looks for students who exhibit excellence in, and commitment to, the liberal arts.
 During the selection process, we consider a wide variety of indicators, not just GPA, that provide evidence of a student's breadth of interests and pursuits, extracurricular activities, interest in other cultures or languages; and scholarship or creative activity:

-- Enrollment in a liberal arts and sciences major (no applied majors are eligible)
+- Liberal arts focus: Student is enrolled in a liberal arts and sciences major.
+No applied majors are eligible.

 - Breadth and depth of coursework

 For further details, see Phi Beta Kappa's Membership Eligibility Stipulations.

 Please remember that membership is highly selective, and that meeting minimum requirements does not automatically guarantee membership in the Phi Beta Kappa Society.
 College of Saint Benedict and Saint John's University students interested in Phi Beta Kappa are encouraged to contact one of the Theta of Minnesota Officers or Resident Members for more information.